spyboy-productions/Facad1ng/README.md

 ### ⭔ Key Features:

-- **URL Masking**: Facad1ng allows users to mask URLs with a custom domain and optional phishing keywords, making it difficult for malicious actors to identify the actual link.
+- **URL Masking**: Facad1ng allows users to mask URLs with a custom domain and optional phishing keywords, making it difficult to identify the actual link.

 - **Multiple URL Shorteners**: The tool supports multiple URL shorteners, providing flexibility in choosing the one that best suits your needs.
 Currently, it supports popular services like TinyURL, osdb, dagd, and clckru.